microsoftgraph/group-membership-management/README.md

 ### Create `<solutionAbbreviation>`-Graph-`<environmentAbbreviation>` Azure Application

-Run this PowerShell script in order to create a new application that is going to enable GMM to access Microsoft Graph API, it will also save these settings in the prereqs keyvault.
+From you `PowerShell 5.x` command prompt run this PowerShell script in order to create a new application that is going to enable GMM to access Microsoft Graph API, it will also save these settings in the prereqs keyvault.

 -   graphAppClientId
 -   graphAppTenantId